sphinx-gallery/sphinx-gallery/doc/configuration.rst

 ==================

-Sphinx-Gallery provides the :class:`sphinx_gallery.directives.MiniGallery` directive so that you can easily add a reduced version of the Gallery to your Sphinx documentation ``.rst`` files.
-The minigallery directive therefore supports passing a list (space separated) of any of the following:
+Sphinx-Gallery provides the :class:`sphinx_gallery.directives.MiniGallery` directive so that you can easily add a gallery of specific examples, a 'mini-gallery', to your reST.
+This directive works in both reST text blocks in examples and ``.rst`` files.

+The minigallery directive supports passing a list, as a space separated directive argument or in the body of the directive.
+There are two ways to specify examples to include in the mini-gallery:

-* fully qualified name of object (see :ref:`references_to_examples`) - this adds all examples where the object was used in the code or referenced in the example text
+* via fully qualified names of object (see :ref:`references_to_examples`) - this adds all examples where the object was used in the code or referenced in the example text
-* pathlike strings to example Python files, including glob-style (see :ref:`file_based_minigalleries`)
+* via pathlike strings to example Python files, including glob-style (see :ref:`file_based_minigalleries`)

 To use object names, you must enable backreference generation, see